From FDX MEC TA 2026

 From a practical and actuarial standpoint:

 There is no sudden pension cut.
-Instead, TA26 modernizes the pension system, preserves value for current pilots, closes the DB to future hires, and replaces it with industry leading cash balance and DC contributions that are objectively competitive with (and often stronger than) peers.
+Instead, TA26 modernizes the pension system, preserves value for current pilots, closes the DB to future hires, and replaces it with cash balance and DC contributions.

 FedEx caps long term DB liability